Big Papa: Cabernet Franc Wine Guide

-Only recently has Chile started to offer single-varietal Cabernet Franc wines.
-Before, the wines had always been blended into Chile’s ubiquitous Bordeaux-style blend.
+Chile started to offer single-varietal Cabernet Franc wines recently.
+Before, the grape was blended into Chile’s ubiquitous Bordeaux-style blend.
 Chile itself is quite hot and sunny but, due to the influence of the Pacific Ocean and the Andes Mountains, the region maintains freshness with acidity and elegance in their wines similar to cool-climate areas.
-Still, in the Colchagua Valley (located in the Central Valley of Chile), you’ll find a riper style of Cabernet Franc.

 Chile Taste Profile

-A great example of Colchagua Chilean Cabernet Franc will have bolder aromas of black cherry, chocolate and green peppercorn aromas.
+A great example of Colchagua Chilean Cabernet Franc will have bolder aromas of black cherry, chocolate, and green peppercorn aromas.
 The taste will burst with acidity and juicy berry fruit that is smoothed with baking spice-like flavors from wines being aged in oak.
-Tannins are usually moderately high and finish out the wine along with a touch of vanilla from oak-aging.
+Tannin is moderately high and finishes out with a touch of vanilla from oak-aging.

 What to Look For